Class Schedule

 _____________________________

-The development of a new therapist occurs in a crucible: LPC Licensure candidates must be “smelted” in the high temperatures of professional development, when candidates are most untrained, inexperienced, and often psychologically immature.
+The development of a new therapist occurs in a crucible: LPC Licensure candidates must be “smelted” in the high temperatures of professional development when candidates are most untrained, inexperienced, and often psychologically unprepared for the challenges.
 Becoming a therapist is a purification process: i.e. Learning the real art & craft of therapy, unlearning mythologies of being a therapist, and most importantly learning about Oneself.
 Therefore, Supervisors must be more than just “vending machines” of counseling theories, manuals, technical advice, and risk management.
 Supervisors must be strong vessels to support candidates in getting to their inner gold.

 Learning Objectives: